Hurontario LRT: Stations and connections

+In January 2018, a consultation process was started to select unique and memorable names for the stops.
+The stop at Central Parkway was named "Fairview" as there is already a Central Parkway station on the Mississauga Transitway.
+Note: Bus routes running along Hurontario Street are not listed except at bus terminals or route endpoints.

 Operations

-The LRT is planned to run every 7.5 minutes during rush hours, and every 10-12 minutes for the rest of the week.
+The LRT is planned to run every 7.5 minutes during rush hours, and every 10–12 minutes for the rest of the week.
 Service hours on the LRT corridor are planned to be between 5:00 AM and 1:30 AM Mondays to Saturdays and 7:00 AM to 12:00 AM on Sundays and holidays.
 Bus service is expected to supplement the remaining hours, making the Hurontario corridor have a 24/7 transit operation.
-The LRT will take 40 minutes to travel the whole route, compared to 58 minutes by private automobile.
+LRT trains will take 40 minutes to travel the whole route, compared to 58 minutes by private automobile.

 The LRT is planned to have multiple-unit trains, carrying up to about 600 people.
-Station will have platforms of at least 90 m long to accommodate the trains.
-The line will have 13 traction substations, each housed within a steel structure about the size of a shipping container, to convert from AC to DC and to provide electricity for the LRT.
+Stops will have platforms of at least 90 m long to accommodate them.